 In the case of the Bowers and the Pacific Asia museums, the warrants clearly suggest that museum officials were aware that the objects were looted and overvalued and accepted them anyway.

 Toldya they were in on it.
-And now, enjoy the sight of federal agents raiding those looting sons of bitches at the Pacific Asia Museum:
+And now, enjoy the sight of federal agents raiding those looters at the Pacific Asia Museum: